 Teaching in Rural Places begins with a foundational section that addresses the importance of thinking about rural education in the U.S. as an educational environment with particular challenges and opportunities.
 The subsequent chapters address rural teaching within concentric circles of focus—from communities to schools to classrooms.
 Chapters provide concrete strategies for understanding rural communities, valuing rural ways of being, and teaching in diverse rural schools by addressing topics such as working with families, building professional networks, addressing trauma, teaching in multi-grade classrooms, and planning place-conscious instruction.

-The first of its kind, this comprehensive textbook for rural teacher education is targeted toward preservice and beginning teachers in traditional and alternative teacher education programs.
+The first of its kind, this comprehensive textbook for rural teacher education is targeted toward preservice and beginning teachers in traditional and alternative teacher education programs as well as new rural teachers participating in induction and mentoring programs.
 Teaching in Rural Places will help ensure that rural students have the well-prepared teachers they deserve.

 Introduction; Section One: Rural Contexts; 1: Becoming a Rural Teacher; 2: Social Justice and Rural Communities; 3: Understanding Rural Places; 4: Why Place Matters; Section Two: Thriving in Rural Communities; 5: Rural Literacies; 6: Understanding Strengths and Assets in Rural Communities; 7: Families as Partners in Rural Communities; 8: From Here or Away: Relating to Students; Section Three: Thriving in Rural Schools; 9: Building Professional Networks in Rural Schools; 10: Policy and the Rural Teacher; 11: Responding to Trauma; 12: Multi-grade Teaching; Section Four: Thriving in Rural Classrooms; 13: Place-Conscious Instruction; 14: Technology for Learning in the Rural Classroom; 15: Diversity in the Rural Classroom; 16: Teaching Exceptional Learners in Rural Classrooms; 17: Evidence in the Rural Classroom; 18: Teaching as Inquiry: What Works in Rural Classrooms; 19: Thriving as a Rural Teacher